Whither Water? — 1956

 Suddenly bottled water became a boom business.
 Spring water was being trucked to Dallas from Glen Rose and Arkansas.
 Water was being sold in bottles and cartons — from 20 cents per half-gallon cartons to $2.50 for five-gallon bottles ($1.50 of which was for a deposit on the glass bottle).
 WBAP-TV news even sent a cameraman out to a Cabell’s convenience store to capture some boys testing out the Glen Rose water (watch it here, without sound).

 The other source of acceptable drinking water that summer was from city wells dotted around Dallas.
 Long dormant, the city opened the wells and offered free water to residents.
-From The Dallas Morning News, Aug.
-19, 1956:
+From The Dallas Morning News:

-(In October, another well, on the grounds of Stonewall Jackson Elementary School, was opened.)
+- Matilda and Anita, on the grounds of Stonewall Jackson Elementary School, in East Dallas

 These wells were hugely popular, with thousands of people showing up with jugs, jars, kettles, canteens, and bottles of every conceivable size.
 (More WBAP news footage of people filling up at these wells can be seen here, without sound; details below).

 The popularity of the city wells led to private citizens having wells dug on their own property.
 Not only were bottled water suppliers making a killing during the summer of ’56, so were the owners of drilling businesses.
-From the DMN, Oct.
-7,1956:
+From The Dallas Morning News:

 It wasn’t just professional drillers who were busy — it wasn’t uncommon for the DIY-ers to be out in the backyard on weekends, digging away, hoping for their own personal source of fresh water.
 And there were probably even some dowsers out and about, water witching their little hearts out.